TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/general.md

 * Custom user actions support.
 * Paging.
 * Virtualization/lazy loading.
-* Predefined set of item providers and possiblity to create custom provider.
+* Predefined set of item providers and possibility to create custom provider.
 Custom item provider should only support sorting and filtering.
 * Filtering, grouping and sorting.
 * Grouping and group collapsing with virtualization and paging.
 * Editing with cell template.
-* Automatic swtich to mobile mode depending on @media.
+* Automatic switch to mobile mode depending on @media.
 * Fully customizable with CSS.
 No hardcoded styles.
 * Free and open source.